jestjs/jest/docs/CLI.md

 :::note

- Note that if configuration files are found in the specified paths, _all_ projects specified within those configuration files will be run.
+ If configuration files are found in the specified paths, _all_ projects specified within those configuration files will be run.

  :::